-$\nu(X, Z)$ is the observable part of the selection equation with a flexible function $\nu(\cdot)$, observables X, and an instrument Z that affects selection.
-V is the unobserved disutility for selecting j = 1.
+$\nu(X,Z)$ is the observable part of the selection equation with a flexible function $\nu(.)$, observables X, and an instrument Z that affects selection.
+V is the unobserved disutility for selecting j=1.
 We make the following assumptions.

-ASSUMPTION 1: D = 1 if $S_1 - S_0 > 0$.
+Assumption 1.
+D = 1 if $S_1 - S_0 > 0$.

-ASSUMPTION 2: $(U{t,0}, U{t,1}, V) \perp Z \mid X$, where \perp denotes conditional independence.
+Assumption 2. $(U{t,0}, U{t,1}, V) \perp \!\!\! \perp Z | X$, where $\perp \!\!\! \perp$ denotes conditional independence.

-ASSUMPTION 3: V is continuously distributed, conditional on X.
+Assumption 3.
+V is continuously distributed, conditional on X.

 Assumption 1 implies that consumers self-select based on the selection equation.
 Assumption 2 implies that conditional on X, instrument Z is independent of the potential outcomes and unobservables in the selection equation.
 Assumption 3 requires the distribution of V to be continuous, but it does not impose a particular distributional assumption.
-We use $F_V(\cdot)$ to denote the cumulative distribution function of V. Then equation (2) implies that the propensity score is $P(X,Z) \equiv \Pr(D = 1 | X, Z) = F_V(\nu(X, Z))$.6
+We use $F_V(.)$ to denote the cumulative distribution function of V. Then equation (2) implies that the propensity score is $P(X,Z) \equiv \Pr[D=1|X,Z] = F_V(\nu(X,Z)).^6$

-6As noted in Brinch, Mogstad, and Wiswall (2017), a traditional approach to estimating equations (1) and (2) is to assume a certain parametric joint distribution of the unobservables (U_0, U_1, V) (e.g., see Björklund and Moffitt 1987).
-By contrast, the approach we use-developed by Heckman and Vytlacil (1999, 2005); Brinch, Mogstad, and Wiswall (2017); Mogstad, Santos, and Torgovitsky (2018) and others-does not require assumptions on the joint distribution of these unobservables.
-We adopt this approach because it requires weaker assumptions about
+6As noted in Brinch, Mogstad and Wiswall (2017), a traditional approach to estimating equations (1) and (2) is to assume a certain parametric joint distribution of the unobservables (U_0, U_1, V) (e.g., see Björklund and Moffitt

-The key variable we define is $U \equiv F_V(V) \in [0, 1]$.
-Since V is the unobserved disutility for choosing dynamic pricing, U tells us the quantiles of consumer types in terms of their unobserved preferences.
+The key variable we define is $U \equiv F_V(V) \in [0,1]$.
+Since V is the unobserved distribution of choosing dynamic pricing, U tells us the quantiles of consumer types in terms of their unobserved preferences.
 Consumers with lower U are more likely to adopt dynamic pricing for unobservable reasons, whereas those with higher U are less likely to adopt dynamic pricing for unobservable reasons.

-With this setup, we can define the marginal treatment effect (MTE) following Heckman and Vytlacil (1999, 2005):
+With this setup, we can define the Marginal Treatment Effect (MTE) following Heckman and Vytlacil (1999, 2005):

-(3) $$Y_t^{MTE}(x,p) = E[Y{t,1} - Y{t,0}|X = x, U = p].$$
+$$Y_t^{MTE}(x,p) = E[Y{t,1} - Y{t,0}|X = x, U = p].$$ (3)

 One interpretation of the MTE is that it is a function of the ATE in observables (X) and unobserved disutility for adopting dynamic pricing (U).
-The MTE is useful for our research question because it allows a direct test of selection on the slope (Einav et al. 2013) in terms both of the observables and unobservables.
+The MTE is useful for our research question because it allows a direct test of selection on the slope (Einav et al., 2013) in terms both of the observables and unobservables.
 First, consider consumer types whose observables X make them more likely to adopt dynamic pricing through the selection equation in (2).
 The link between the MTE and X allows us to test if these observable types have larger or smaller behavioral responses to treatment (i.e., changes in electricity consumption in response to changes in electricity price) than others.